Giulia Gwinn: Senior

 On 14 May 2019, Gwinn was named to the 2019 FIFA Women's World Cup German squad.
 In her FIFA Women's World Cup debut, she secured the win for Germany in their opening game of the 2019 FIFA Women's World Cup by scoring the only goal in a 1–0 group-stage victory over China.
 She was named "Player of the Match" for her contribution.

 The German World Cup campaign ended in the quarterfinals after a 2–1 loss to Sweden.
 Gwinn was later awarded with the Best Young Player Award for her performance at the tournament.
+After a remarkable rise and aged just 20, Gwinn was named as Germany's 2019 Female Player of the Year.